 Definitions and Context

-Timeline One: The pre-hospital phase starts with symptom onset and ends with hospital arrival.* This includes on-scene management and transport time.
-Patients with ischemic stroke who can arrive at hospital and be treated as soon as possible within a 4.5 hour time window from witnessed symptom onset (or when last seen well) may be eligible to receive medical treatment with intravenous thrombolysis; thrombolysis may be offered alone or in combination with endovascular thrombectomy which has a 6 hour time window for most patients.
-Highly selected patients may be eligible for endovascular thrombectomy up to 24 hours from symptom onset.
-Refer to Section 4 for more information.
+Prehospital phase (Timeline 1): Starts with symptom onset and ends with hospital arrival and includes on-scene management and transport time.
+Patients with ischemic stroke who can arrive at hospital within a 4.5 hour time window from witnessed stroke symptom onset or last known well and be treated as soon as possible may be eligible to receive medical treatment with intravenous thrombolysis; thrombolysis may be offered alone or in combination with endovascular intervention (e.g., thrombectomy, other endovascular procedures such as stenting) which has a 6-hour time window for most patients.
+Highly selected patients may be eligible for EVT up to 24 hours from stroke symptom onset or last known well.
+Refer to Section 4 Emergency Department Evaluation and Management of Patients with Transient Ischemic Attack and Acute Stroke for more information.

 3.1 Access to Emergency Medical Services (EMS)

-- EMS Communications Centre: All regions should implement a dispatch process through the EMS communications centre to recognize the probable stroke signs (such as FAST – Face, Arms, Speech), potential stroke diagnosis, and need for priority response to the scene and transport to a hospital capable of providing acute services for the rapid diagnosis and time-sensitive treatment of stroke (such as neuroimaging, and acute thrombolysis) [Evidence Level C].
+- EMS communications centre: All regions in Canada should implement a dispatch process through their EMS communications centres to rapidly recognize signs or symptoms of stroke (e.g., FAST: Face, Arms, Speech, Time), prioritize response to the scene, and transport the patient to a hospital capable of providing acute services for rapid diagnosis and time-sensitive treatment of stroke (such as neuroimaging, and acute thrombolysis) [Strong recommendation; Low quality of evidence].

-- After dispatching the ambulance, it is recommended that emergency medical system communications centre personnel provide pre-arrival instructions to the person reporting the stroke (such as unlock door, move pets, determine stroke symptom onset time, determine current medications), in order to expedite and optimize pre-hospital care [Evidence Level C].
-Note, if the person experiencing the signs of stroke is the one to contact EMS, they may not be able to comply with these requests.
+- After dispatching the ambulance, it is recommended that EMS communications centre personnel provide pre-arrival instructions to the person reporting the stroke (e.g., unlock door, move pets, determine stroke symptom onset time, determine current medications), in order to expedite, optimize, and improve safety for prehospital care [Conditional recommendation; Low quality of evidence].
+Note: If the person experiencing the signs of stroke is the one to contact EMS, they may not be able to comply with these requests.